COVID-19 Relief Efforts

 We have partnered with the YMCA and HCDE to make sure our Read to Lead students and other youth in our community receive daily meals.
-As of 3/23/2020 we have distributed 422 meals to children & families.
-Because of our transportation and food distribution last week, students received 213 prepared meals--breakfast, lunch, and snack.
-Staff even provided transportation to Read to Lead students to pick up meals from HCDE designated food sites.
-We expect our reach to increase by 15% this week.
+As of May 29, we have distributed 6, 803 snacks and 63 activity packs to children and 1,792 meals to families.
+Because of our transportation and food distribution, Read to Lead students received breakfast, lunch, and snack.
+We even provide transportation for Read to Lead students to pick up meals from HCDE designated food sites.

-Every family will hear from at least two staff members each week as a way to check in and keep them informed of any HDCE meal delivery changes.
+Every family will hear from at least two Read to Lead staff members each week as a way to check-in and keep them informed of any HDCE meal delivery changes.

 We are keeping track of all current resources in the Chattanooga area that may be useful to our adult Alton Park residents.
-We communicate with residents throughout the week via call and texts.
+We communicate with residents throughout the week via calls and texts.

 Partnership Food Pantry

 Our food pantry is still open on Monday, Wednesday,

 and Friday.
 Please call 211 to learn more.
 Once you're approved, please come to the front door and wait for a staff member to assist you.

 If you would like to support the Beth's COVID-19 relief efforts, you can donate items from the list below by dropping them off at the Beth Monday through Friday from 9am to 2pm.

 To keep you, our staff, and community safe, we ask that you drop off your donations at our front door.
 A staff member will bring your donations inside the building.